 These extraordinary sculptures are by Saka, one of Susanne’s earliest protégés.
 In the word of Ulli Beier: “The figures are large, round, heavy, and are more reminiscent of Henry Moore than of traditional Yoruba carving”.

 Most of the more than 45 sculptures needed complete rebuilding.
 Sadly, Saka died only months before the start of the project.
-Artists Adebisi Akanji, Nurudeen Akanji, Adeyemi Oseni, and Sangodare Ajala, recreated this magnificent site.
+Artists Adebisi Akanji, Adebisi Nurudeen, Adeyemi Oseni, and Sangodare Ajala, recreated this magnificent site.
 We thank the Republic of Austria for its generous support for this restoration.